gnavarro77/angular-shiro/README.md

 				}
 			},
 			authz : {
-				roles:[
-					// list of the Subject/User roles, for example "GUEST"
+				// list of the Subject/User roles, for example roles:["GUEST"],
-				],
-				permissions:[
-					// list of the Subject/User permissions, for example "newsletter:read",
+				// list of the Subject/User permissions, for example permissions:["newsletter:read","book:*"]
-					"book:*",
-				]
 			}
 		}
 	}